telerik/document-processing-docs/introduction.md

 ---
 title: Introduction
-page_title: Start with Cross-Platform Document Management | Telerik Document Processing
+page_title: Start with Cross-Platform Document Management
 description: Telerik Document Processing is a bundle of UI-independent, cross-platform APIs enabling you to process the most commonly used flow, fixed and spreadsheet document formats.
 slug: introduction
 tags: introduction